swiftlang/swift-evolution/proposals/0306-actors.md

 }
 ```

 A task created with `Task.runDetached` runs concurrently with all other code.
 If the closure passed to `Task.runDetached` were to be actor-isolated, we would introduce a data race on access to the mutable state on `BankAccount`.
 Actors prevent this data race by specifying that a `@Sendable` closure (described in [`Sendable` and `@Sendable` closures][se302], and used in the definition of `Task.runDetached` in the [Structured Concurrency][sc] proposal) is always non-isolated.
-Therefore, it is required to use asynchronous calls to any actor-isolated declarations.
+Therefore, it is required to asynchronously access any actor-isolated declarations.

-It is often useful for closures within an actor-isolated function to themselves be actor-isolated, and it is safe from data races so long as the closure itself cannot be executed concurrently with the actor-isolated context in which it occurs.
-For example, using a sequence algorithm like `forEach` is free from data races because the closure will only be called serially:
+A closure that is not `@Sendable` cannot escape the concurrency domain in which it was formed.
+Therefore, such a closure will be actor-isolated if it is formed within an actor-isolated context.
+This is useful, for example, when applying sequence algorithms like `forEach` where the provided closure will be called serially:

 ```swift
 extension BankAccount {